On-premise Vs Cloud-based Call Centers: The similarities & differences

 • Costly in terms of upgrade

-On-premise Vs. Cloud-Based Call Center: Differences
+On-premise Vs. Cloud-Based Call Center: Major Differences

 Businesses must analyze each section and possibly work on overcost, security, business continuity, performance, governance, and data supremacy.